3 Ways Alcohol and Incontinence are Connected in Conflict

 What causes incontinence?

 Urinary incontinence is a broad term that essentially refers to a lack of bladder control.
-But there are different types of incontinence, each with varying causes.
+There are different types of incontinence, each with varying causes.

-• Stress urinary incontinence results from weak pelvic floor muscles, which control the urethra outlet.
+• Stress urinary incontinence results from weak pelvic floor muscles that control the bladder valve.
 Childbirth, age, and injury can stretch or damage the pelvic floor muscles so they are too weak to stop urine flow.
 This means when you sneeze, cough, or exercise, the pressure put on the pelvic floor is too great and squeezes the bladder.

-• Urge urinary incontinence describes when you have a strong urge to urinate and cannot control the flow, resulting in accidents.
-This condition is caused by an overactive nervous system that tells the bladder to squeeze before you’re ready to urinate.
+• Urge urinary incontinence describes when you have a strong urge to urinate and cannot stop the flow, resulting in accidents.
+This condition is caused by an overactive nervous system that tells the bladder to squeeze before you’re ready to urinate, aka overactive bladder (OAB).

 • Mixed incontinence exists when you have both stress and urge urinary incontinence.